adomant1k1/markdown-cv/index.md

 __WaveAccess__

 - Web Developer
-- Implementation of a software product in Angular.
-Project activities.
+- Implementation of a software product in Angular, a large solution for monitoring, analysis and project management.
+Development of new product functionality, optimization of current capabilities.
+Worked on plugin management, lazy-load modules, micro-frontends, various graph/treelike builders etc.

 <h3>Aug 2019 - Oct 2019</h3>
 __Sberbank__, Samara